+Investment Property

-- Investment Property - A desktop review of all investment assets was undertaken by the Council's internal Registered Valuer Michael W Scott MRICS.
-This exercise identified 49 properties with a probability of a significant change in value during 2019/20.
-27 properties were then valued by Peter Fry MRICS ACIArb and Tom Vecchione MRICS from Carter Jonas.
-Valuations for the remaining 22 properties were provided by the Council's internal Registered Valuer, Michael W Scott MRICS. - Council Dwellings - A total of 85 council dwelling beacon properties were re-valued.
-44 valuations were undertaken by Richard Foulkes MRICS from Marshalls and 41 were provided by the Council's internal Registered Valuer, Michael W Scott MRICS.
-This exercise will ensure all Beacons are valued over a 5 year period. - Other Land and Buildings In year three of a five year cycle, a total of 20 Property, Plant & Equipment assets were re-valued by Peter Fry MRICS ACIArb and Tom Vecchione MRICS from Carter Jonas.
-Valuations for 1 asset was provided by the Council's internal Registered Valuer, Michael W Scott MRICS.
+A desktop review of all investment assets was undertaken by the Council's internal Registered Valuer Michael W Scott MRICS.
+This exercise identified 109 properties with a probability of a significant change in value during 2020/21.
+This is significantly higher than in most years due to the COVID 19 pandemic.
+30 properties were then valued by Peter Fry MRICS ACIArb and Tom Vecchione MRICS from Carter Jonas.
+Valuations for the remaining 79 properties were provided by the Council's internal Registered Valuer, Michael W Scott MRICS.

+- Council Dwellings

+A total of 116 council dwelling beacon properties were re-valued.
+36 valuations were undertaken by Richard Foulkes MRICS from Marshalls and 80 were provided by the Council's internal Registered Valuer, Michael W Scott MRICS.
+This exercise will ensure all Beacons are valued over a 5 year period.

+- Other Land and Buildings

+In year four of a five year cycle, a total of 24 Property, Plant & Equipment assets were re-valued by Peter Fry MRICS ACIArb and Tom Vecchione MRICS from Carter Jonas.
+Valuations for an additional 5 asset were provided by the Council's internal Registered Valuer, Michael W Scott MRICS.